Distant Readings of Dissertations

 The Journal of Interactive Technology and Pedagogy

 As part of the founding editorial team of The Journal of Interactive Technology and Pedagogy, I helped to craft the mission statement and review policies of this open-access online journal, which released its first issue in February 2012.
-Committed to the idea that the journal should promote learning experiences throughout its processes as well as its products, as coeditor (with Joseph Ugoretz) of Issue Two I introduced the “Behind the Seams” feature, which opens a reflective space for conversation about feedback and revisions that are often hidden for publication.
-We envision this feature working over time to create still further transparency, with navigable drafts and reviewers’ notes.
-I also encouraged reviewers to use the second person in addressing authors, to build investment in their ongoing improvement as writers.
-An active member of the editorial collective, I have served as reviewer, copy editor, and editor for structure and style, as well as participating in collective debate and decision-making.
+Committed to the idea that the journal should promote learning experiences throughout its processes as well as its products, as coeditor (with Joseph Ugoretz) of Issue Two I introduced the “Behind the Seams” feature, which opens a reflective space for conversation about feedback and revisions that are often hidden for publication; my editorial work on that issue also led to the adoption of an internal Style & Structure review team to offer authors formative feedback, assisting them in communicating ideas clearly and implementing suggestions from subject-based reviews.
+Still an active member of the editorial collective, I have served as reviewer, copy editor, and editor for structure and style, as well as participating in collective debate and decision-making.

 To view the current issue and most recent short-form pieces, visit http://jitpedagogy.org.